 Diagnostic Analyticsis the process of using data to analyze correlations among variables in a dataset and identify causes of trends.
 It is the logical next step following using descriptive analytics to identify trends.
 The determined relationships between variables among this data allow for sales-specific problem and cluster data analysis.
 Common uses include personalization, segmentation and tiering.
 In short, diagnostic analysis tries to explain why a particular event happens.

-Smart Processing Automation (SPA)is essentially the next version or step in innovation of RPA (Robotic Process Automation), sometimes also referred to as RPA 2.0.
+Smart Processing Automation (SPA)is a category of innovative technologies that combines Robotic Process Automation (RPA) with Machine Learning.
+It is essentially the next version or step in innovation of RPA (Robotic Process Automation), sometimes also referred to as RPA 2.0.
 Current SPA capabilities enable the automation of tasks with greater complexity and reasoning required to process.
+Common uses in B2B marketing and sales include social listening, customer relationship management and lead nurturing, automated CRM data input, categorization and display, as well as social selling.

 AI can be pivotal in achieving better business results and revamping your sales process.
 However, it’s equally important to take note of certain prerequisites for success implementation.
 Some of these include proper use-case selection, good data quality and particular attention to employee upskilling.